sdmx-twg/vtl/v2.2/docs/reference_manual/vtl_dl_rulesets/hierarchical_rulesets.rst

         Domains or Variables of the vdConditioningSignature or varConditioningSignature of the Ruleset and Constants; all the VTL-ML component level operators are allowed.
-The rightCondition is optional, if omitted then it is assumed to be TRUE and the right member Code Item is always taken into account.
+The rightCondition is optional, if omitted then it is assumed to be **true** and the right member Code Item is always taken into account.

 ---------------------